microsoft/onnxruntime/docs/tutorials/web/excel-addin-bert-js.md

 ---
-title: ONNX Runtime Web Custom Functions for BERT NLP Tasks in JavaScript
+title: Custom Excel Functions for BERT Tasks in JavaScript
-description: ONNX Runtime Web Custom Functions for BERT NLP Tasks in JavaScript
+description:  Custom Excel Functions for BERT Tasks in JavaScript
 parent: Deploy on web
 grand_parent: Tutorials
 has_children: false
 nav_order: 2
 ---

-# ONNX Runtime Web Custom Functions for BERT NLP Tasks in JavaScript
+# ONNX Runtime Custom Excel Functions for BERT NLP Tasks in JavaScript
 {: .no_toc }

 In this tutorial we will look at how we can use a custom excel function to implement BERT NLP models with ONNX Runtime Web to enable deep learning in spreadsheet tasks.
 The inference happen locally in the browser with excel on the web.